 Depending on the state’s LLC statutes, the deadline for submitting claims vary.
 However, most states specify between 90 and 180 days from the date of the notice.
 Make sure your notice also states that any claims received after the deadline will be invalid.

-File Articles of Dissolution (by State)
+Step 4: File Articles of Dissolution (by State)

-Articles of dissolution is a legal document through which you officially ask the state to dissolve your business.
+Articles of dissolution is a legal documents through which you officially ask the state to dissolve your business.
 This form usually requires you to provide details about your company and its members, including your business name, EIN, and address, members’ names and addresses, along with their signatures on the document.

 You may also be required to notify if and when your business assets have been distributed and any outstanding debts or liabilities.
 In most states, you can file a document with your Secretary of State’s office or the Department of Consumer Affairs.